copdips/copdips.github.io/_archive_jekyll/_posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 <NonCallableMagicMock name='mock.Request()' spec='Request' id='...'>
 ```

-autospec works well on methods and static attributes, but a serious problem is that it is common for instance attributes to be created in the __init__() method and not to exist on the class at all. autospec can’t know about any dynamically created attributes and restricts the api to visible attributes.
+autospec works well on methods and static attributes, but a serious problem is that it is common for instance attributes to be created in the **init**() method and not to exist on the class at all. autospec can't know about any dynamically created attributes and restricts the api to visible attributes.
 This is why autospeccing is not the patch default behaviour.
 Search the above phrase in the [python official doc](https://docs.python.org/3/library/unittest.mock.html#autospeccing) to get more details and solutions.
 {: .notice--warning}

 ## unittest.mock.ANY